-In connection with the approval of the Business Combination, the 2014 Omnibus Incentive Plan (the "2014 Plan") was approved by shareholders to provide incentives to key employees of the Company and its subsidiaries.
+On June 30, 2014, the 2014 Omnibus Incentive Plan (the "2014 Plan") was approved by shareholders to provide incentives to key employees of the Company and its subsidiaries.
 Awards under the 2014 Plan are generally not restricted to any specific form or structure and could include, without limitation, stock options, stock appreciation rights, restricted stock awards and RSUs, performance awards, other stock-based awards, and other cash-based awards.
 There were 3,473,435 shares of common stock reserved and authorized for issuance under the 2014 Plan.
-At December 31, 2016, there were 677,434 shares of common stock authorized and available for grant under the 2014 Plan.
+At December 31, 2017, there were 352,587 shares of common stock authorized and available for future grants under the 2014 Plan.